codefellows/data-structures-and-algorithms/python/README.md

 Code challenges should be completed within a folder named `code_challenges` under the `python` level

 - Daily Setup:
+  - Find the file under the `python/code_challenges` level, with the name of the code challenge
-  - Create a new folder under the `python` level, with the name of the code challenge
+  - If the file does not exist, create a new file under the `python/code_challenges` level, with the name of the code challenge
     - Each code challenge assignment identifies the branch name to use, for example 'find-maximum-value'
     - For clarity, create your folder with the same name, ensuring that it's `snake_cased`
     - i.e. For a challenge named 'find_maximum_value', create the folder:`code_challenges/find_maximum_value`